KonopkinDA/ToG/README.md

 ![Alt Text](SwordCombat.gif)

-Despite the existence of the blueprints system inside Unreal Engine - all the project code is written in pure C++ (using Rider), as it allows to customize components much more flexible (and it's a lot more fun)
+Despite the existence of the blueprints system inside Unreal Engine - all the project code is written in pure C++, as it allows to customize components much more flexible (and it's a lot more fun)